Bob Woolf: Career

 Woolf closed his law office in 1971 to focus full-time on representing athletes.
 Within five years, he had signed 300 players.
 Based in Boston, his office overlooked Fenway Park.
 It was packed with gifts from his clients, ultimately including Bird's uniform from his first Boston Celtics championship, Jim Craig's stick from the 1980 Olympic hockey win over the Soviet Union (the Miracle on Ice), and Yastrzemski's bat from his last hit.

 As his roster grew, Woolf became concerned about the spending habits of the younger athletes he represented.
 To ensure that they would be financially stable following their peak earning years, he oversaw his client's investments as a personal manager.

 At the time of his death in 1993, his company, Woolf Associates, employed 30 people and had offices in Miami, Spain, Dallas, Los Angeles and New York.
 Woolf had represented 2000 clients, including athletes as well as celebrities such as New Kids on the Block and Larry King.
 He negotiated an estimated 20,000 contracts worth more than $1bn.
+In 1996, Woolf Associates was purchased by former Boston Bruin Bobby Orr.

 Personal life

 Woolf's main residence was in Brookline, Massachusetts.
 He had three other houses in Massachusetts, as well as homes in Portland, Maine, Marina del Rey, New York; and Jerusalem.
 He and his wife, Anne, met at a party, and got engaged on their second date.
 They had three children, Tiffany, Gary, and Stacey, who began the literary division at her father's company.

-Woolf died of a heart attack at the age 65 in Hallandale, Florida.
+Woolf died of a heart attack in Hallandale, Florida when he was 65.
 He played tennis 12 hours before his death.